 Camino Frances (the French Way) – the most popular route, about 55% of all pilgrims choose this Camino.
 The French route starts in Saint Jean Pied de Port, a French town near the border with Spain.
 Total distance 790 km.
 If you’re planning to complete the entire route read our post on how to get to St.Jean Pied de Port.
 50% of pilgrims who complete this route walk only the last 100 km from Sarria.
 The last 100 kilometers to Santiago on any Camino is a required minimum for getting the Compostela (the Certificate of the Camino de Santiago).

 Camino Portugues (the Portuguese Way) – the second popular route.
-It starts in Lisbon but most people walk it from Porto.
-Total distance from Lisbon – 616 km, from Porto 260 km or 280 km, depending on the route you take.
-There are two different routes from Porto; the Coastal route, it’s walked only by 4% of the pilgrims, and the Central route, which is walked by 20% of the pilgrims.
-The Coastal Route goes along the coast from Porto to Vigo, the Central Route goes inland all the way to Santiago.
+It starts in Lisbon but most people start their walk in Porto or Tui.
+Total distance from Lisbon – 616 km, from Porto 260 km or 280 km, depending on the route you take, 119 km on the route from Tui.
+There are two different routes from Porto; the Coastal route, which is walked only by 4% of the pilgrims, and the Central route, which is walked by 20% of the pilgrims.
+The Coastal Route goes along the coast from Porto to Vigo, the Central Route goes inland to Santiago.

 Camino del Norte (the Northern Way) – this route is growing in popularity, In 2019 6% of all pilgrims who arrived in Santiago completed this Camino.
 The Northern Way is a great alternative to the French Camino.
 I’ve walked both and liked the scenery on the Camino del Norte more.
 The route starts in Irún, a small Spanish town on the border with France.
 The total distance of the Camino is 825 km.